j50n/deno-proc/site/src/introduction.md

 # `proc {{gitv}}`

 When I started this project, Deno was still young.
 My goal was to create a better way to run child processes.
 I realized the Deno had the potential to be a better version of Bash scripting.
 In its simplest form, a Deno script can run standalone, without external configuration or compilation.
-A big selling point is the security-by-default, which is a problem for system admins who run Bash scripts with `root` privileges.
+A big selling point is safety: decent type support and security-by-default.
+The complete lack of any guardrails in Bash scripts, or really for any scripting languages commonly available to system admins, is a lurking problem.
+These scripts often run with `root` privileges, and you can't always test them before you run them for the first time on a production server.
+Ouch.

-However, the young Deno lacked a lightweight, fluent way to run child processes - something that Bash is exceedingly good at.
+However, the young Deno lacked a lightweight, fluent way to run child processes - the one thing that Bash is exceedingly good at.

 Fast forward a few years and a few rewrites.
-The library has become a way to work with streaming data (files, IO, etc.) using [`AsyncIterable`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncIterator) instead of JavaScript streams for everything.
-You can use `map`, `filter`, `find`, and a whole bunch of other methods just like you would on an `Array`, but they are streamed and lazy.
+The library has become a way to work with streaming data (files, IO, etc.) using JavaScript's standard [`AsyncIterable`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncIterator) in place of streams.
+You can use `map`, `filter`, `find`, and a whole bunch of other methods - just like you would on an `Array` - but they are streamed and lazy.
 Errors work the way you expect them to.
-You can process through terrabytes of information while using very little memory.
+You can quickly process through terrabytes of information using very little memory.

 It also lets you `run` child processes.
 Yeah, that part turned out really good.
 It's easy.
 It's almost trivial.
 You can run processes concurrently.
 There is a little more boilerplate than Bash, you know, because it uses Typescript syntax - but it is really minimal and easy to read.
 Deno has improved their process runner since the old days, but this is still better.

+This project has been a labor of love.
+I use this every single day, so I know it works.
+I am now actively working toward the 1.0 release.
+Deno 2.0 has arrived, and the legacy version of the code has been removed.
+The last version that supports Deno 1.46.3 is 0.21.x.
+Version 0.22.0 forward is tested on Deno 2.0, though it will probably work for late versions of Deno 1.

+If you happen to come across this project and wonder if it might be useful for you, know that I have been working on this for a couple of years now, and development and active support are ongoing.
+No warranties or promises, of course.

 <!--  `proc` let's you use child processes with
 [`AsyncIterable`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncIterator)